 - Museum-Grade Cotton Rag: arguably the most archival type of fine art paper, museum-grade cotton rag are generally thicker than most fine art photography papers.

 - Canvas Prints: Printed on museum-grade canvas, these prints are heavily-textured which can obscure fine details.
 This is fine for wide landscapes that do not feature fine details but not suitable for intimate landscape photography.

 - Metal Dye-Sublimation: Dye-sublimation metal prints are created on thin sheets of aluminum that have had a fine art photography print “baked into the metal” through a high-pressure thermal transfer process.
 This is the most durable type of substrate and print finish which makes metal prints suitable for high-traffic areas such as hotel lobbies and medical offices.
-This is the most common type of fine art landscape photography print available today.
+This is the most common type of print substrate available today.

 - Acrylic Face Mount: Numerous fine art photography labs have proprietary processes for creating a fine art print then dry mounting it flush against plexiglass acrylic or museum-quality “glass” such as TruView acrylic.
 This is a luxury fine art printmaking technique that is ideal for colorful fine art landscape photos.
 I’ve seen acrylic face mounted prints at various galleries and personally feel that Lumachrome HD acrylic prints are the most eye-catching.
 Fujiflex prints are another common type of acrylic face mounted print.

 Where To Buy Fine Art Landscape Photography Prints